Madness and Creativity: The Psychological Link

 In both quarters, assignments also include study of abnormal psychology in an interactive way in conjunction with our textbook, short weekly seminar commentaries along with seminar discussion, written midterm learning plans, a major argumentative essay in fall term, and a concept-linking essay in winter term based on readings assigned for seminar and on the films viewed.
 Students participate in additional projects designed to explore and stimulate creativity, including mask making, beading, and pysanky , the traditional Ukrainian art of wax-resist egg decorating.
 We take field trips to the Tacoma Art Museum and the Museum of Glass.
 In all our activities, students have ample opportunities to explore their own creativity and imagination.

-psychology, education, literary and film studies, world literature, cultural studies, and the arts
+This offering will prepare you for careers and advanced study in: psychology, education, literary and film studies, world literature, cultural studies, and the arts

 First winter class meeting: Monday, January 9 at 9am (Lecture Hall Classroom 7)